Editor’s note: This post is not intended as medical advice. Always consult a medical professional or physician before treatment of any kind.

-The strange vomiting starts during another overcast day in Sweden.
+The strange vomiting started during another overcast day in Sweden.
 With three kids, I had weathered plenty of stomach viruses.
-But something is different this time.
-My two-year-old daughter was smiling and laughing two seconds earlier.
-What she threw up looks like a fully formed marshmallow, and her breath smells like cantaloupe.
+But something was different this time.
+My two-year-old daughter was smiling and laughing two seconds earlier, but what she threw up looks like a fully formed marshmallow, and her breath smells like cantaloupe.

 Could this be some rare virus unique to Scandinavia?
 Surely, if there were such a thing, I would have heard about it from one of the mothers in our community of ex-pats.